 What is non-vintage Champagne?

-Every year, producers hold back a proportion of wine to maintain their stocks of reserve wines.
+Producers hold back a proportion of wine from every vintage to maintain their stocks of reserve wines.

 Scroll down for our roundup of the best non-vintage Champagnes you can buy